anthonynelzin/IconBackground/README.md

 ![](example2.jpg)

 The colour of the background is the dominant colour of the central part of the original icon.
-The exact tint might change on two consecutive passes, as the position of the central part is slightly shifted from launch to launch.
+IconBackground might produce different results on different occasions, as the position of the central part is slightly shifted from launch to launch.

 ## Usage